Noodle-ai/mlflow_part2_dockerEnv/README.rst

 The MLflow tracking API lets you log metrics and artifacts (files from your data science code) in order to track a history of your runs.

 Note: The default behavior of MLflow Tracking creates an mlruns folder.
 Within this mlruns folder absolute paths are used by MLflow.
 This creates a conflict when tracking experiments created locally and within a container together.
 In this section to get around the issue I create a different experiment for runs created within the container and runs created from outside the container (named "notebook" and "script" respectively).
 From the notebook the experiment can be set using "mlflow.set_experiment('notebook')".
+But it is worth keeping in mind that the proper way to resolve this issue is to use a database tracking URI (covered in part 3).

 The code below logs a run with one parameter (param1), one metric (foo) with three values (1,2,3), and an artifact (a text file containing "Hello world!").